André-Jacques Garnerin

+André-Jacques Garnerin (/fr/; 31 January 1769 – 18 August 1823) was a French balloonist and the inventor of the frameless parachute.
+He was appointed Official Aeronaut of France.

 Biography

 André-Jacques Garnerin was born in Paris.
 During the first phase of the French Revolutionary Wars (1792–1797), he was captured by British troops.
 Subsequently, he was turned over to the Austrians and held as a prisoner of war in Buda, Hungary, for three years.